 So which solution is right for you?
 The answer will depend heavily on your project.

 You should take the Arduino route if the main task involves reading sensor data and changing values on motors or other devices.
 Given the low power requirements and upkeep of Arduino devices, they’re also the right choice if your project will continuously run, and require little to no interaction.
+Keep in mind that with the Arduino, even if the power goes out, you won’t end up with software errors such as a corrupt operating system.
+Instead, the Arduino will start running code again as soon as it regains connection.

 But given the two devices accomplish different tasks, using both in some instances is ideal.
 As one optional example, Raspberry Pi could give you client-side access to the settings and code, while the Arduino gadget could handle the actuation of devices, and gather data from the sensors.
 There are several ways to go about making the connection, whether you prefer USB, a local network, or by running some of the I/O ports on the Arduino device into the Raspberry Pi board.